Bounds for Schr\"odinger operators on the half-line perturbed by dissipative barriers: Introduction

 The case in which the background potential $q$ merely satisfies the Naimark condition requires more sophisticated techniques compared to the compactly supported case.
 Our result gives the estimate $N(H_R) = O(R^3/(\log R)^2)$ as $R \to \infty$, providing a more significant improvement to the application of the result \cite[Theorem 1.1]{frank2016number} of Frank, Laptev and Safronov to this system, which gives $N(H_R) = O(R^4)$.
 The reasons for the more significant improvement are discussed below. \begin{enumerate}[label=(D), labelindent=0pt] \item (Theorem \ref{thm:exp-number}) If there exists $a > 0$ such that

 then there exists $R_0 = R_0(q,\gamma) > 0$ such that for every $R \geq R_0$,

 where $X = X(q,\gamma) > 0$ is the constant appearing in (A) and $C = 88788$. \end{enumerate}

-The proof of (D) involves first obtaining a bound for the number of zeros in a strip, for an arbitrary analytic function in the upper half plane (Proposition \ref{prop:Jensen-Upper}).
+The proof of (D) involves first obtaining a bound which counts the number of zeros in a strip for an arbitrary analytic function in the upper half plane (Proposition \ref{prop:Jensen-Upper}).
 This bound can be applied to the estimation of $N(H_R)$ thanks to the uniform in $R$ enclosure (A), which implies that the square-roots of the eigenvalues of $H_R$ are contained in a strip, uniformly in $R$.
 Without the uniform enclosure, we would have to use the magnitude bound (B) in place of the uniform enclosure with which the best we could obtain is inequality \eqref{eq:intro-num-est} with $\sqrt{X}$ replaced by $O(R/\log R)$, giving the large $R$ estimate $N(H_R) = O(R^4/(\log R)^3)$.
-This indicates that the more significant improvement in (D) is due to the combination of a bound for the quantity $\Im \sqrt{\lambda}$ of the eigenvalues $\lambda$ with the complex analysis result Proposition \ref{prop:Jensen-Upper}.
+This indicates that the more significant improvement in (D) is due to the combination of a bound for the quantity $\Im \sqrt{\lambda}$ of the eigenvalues $\lambda$ with the bound Proposition \ref{prop:Jensen-Upper} for analytic functions.